rilwan99/Treehoppers/README.md

 As such, our solution is a telegram bot that enables customers to claim coupons on the blockchain directly.

 ## Benefits
+Here are some of the benefits of our solution:

+1. Telegram has a simple and familiar user interface as compared to other digital coupon applications.
+2. Telegram has an active base of 55.2 million users, allowing for retailers to reach out to more customers
+3. It also provides a cheaper alternative since retailers would not need to pay platform fees

+Why Blockchain?

+1. Coupons would be easy to verify and fraud proof, NFTs can't be faked.
+2. There is also better data analytics on customer behavior i.e - who used the coupon, how many do they own among other metrics.

 ## Process Flow
 <p align='center'>